- 1 cup Guinness (dark beer)

 - In a small saucepan, heat beer and butter until butter is melted.
 Remove from the heat; whisk in sugar and cocoa until blended.
 Combine the eggs, sour cream and vanilla; whisk into beer mixture.
 Combine flour and baking soda; whisk into beer mixture until smooth.
 Pour batter into prepared pan.

-- Bake at 350° for 45-50 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 45-50 minutes or until a toothpick inserted in the center comes out clean.
 Cool completely in pan on a wire rack.
 Remove sides of pan.

 - In a large bowl, beat cream cheese until fluffy.
 Add confectioners’ sugar and cream; beat until smooth (do not over-beat).
 Remove cake from the pan and place on a platter or cake stand.
 Ice top of cake so that it resembles a frothy pint of beer.
 Refrigerate leftovers.
 Yield: 12 servings.